CASFRI/CASFRI/README.md

 The [summary_statistics](https://github.com/edwardsmarc/CASFRI/tree/master/summary_statistics) folder contains scripts (primarily summarize.R) to create summary statistics for all attributes in each source inventory.
 These scripts use the R programming language and require that R be downloaded (https://www.r-project.org/).
 The output is a set of html files containing the summary information.
 These can be used to check for outliers, unexpeted values, correct assignment of errors codes etc.

 ### Workflow scripts
 The translation of each dataset is done using the scripts in the [CASFRI/workflow/02_produceCASFRI/02_perInventory](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/02_produceCASFRI/02_perInventory) folder.
-The main translation functions are TT_Prepare() which validates are prepares the translation table, and TT_Translate() which runs the translation.
+The main translation functions are TT_Prepare() which validates and prepares the translation table, and TT_Translate() which runs the translation.
 These are described in detail in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).

 It is important that a single translation table can be used for multiple translations, either for different layers within the same dataset, or for different datasets using the same standard but different attributes names.
 The workflow scripts accomodate this by combining three elements: